 - When it was first seen and last seen

 - On which JVMs and machines

 - In which deployment it was introduced

-By blacklisting certain parts of your code you could further improve the deduplication function by focusing on the aera(s) which are relevant and important.
+By blacklisting certain parts of your code you could further improve the deduplication function by focusing on the area(s) which are relevant and important.

-The SSO Package is a very common class and is called from various areas in your application incl. the payment package, shipping package, order entry package etc. - in our case the SSO package is not the cause of the problem.
+The SSO Package is a very common class and is called from various areas in your application incl. the payment package, shipping package, order entry package, etc. - in our case the SSO package is not the cause of the problem.
 The issue occurred further up in the stack but is hidden by the SSO package.
 As the error is thrown in the SSO class it also does not allow you to route the problem to the team which is really responsible.
 In our case, the team responsible for the payment processes.
 To show where the issue really happens and route the issue accordingly to the team responsible for it you will need to blacklist the SSO package.
-The next time the issue occurs the classes / package which comes next in the stack (the payment processes) will be shown as the class which has thrown the error.
-You can build now a view which shows the issues originating in the payment classes and route it to the correct team.
-As these issues prevent the customers from completing their orders you would also classify this issue as a much higher severity / priority impact issues compared to other issues occurring anywhere else in your application.
+The next time the issue occurs the classes/package which comes next in the stack (the payment processes) will be shown as the class which has thrown the error.
+You can build now a view that shows the issues originating in the payment classes and route it to the correct team.
+As these issues prevent the customers from completing their orders you would also classify this issue as a much higher severity/priority impact issue compared to other issues occurring anywhere else in your application.